isc-projects/stork/doc/usage.rst

 periodically checks the status of its partner by sending it the ``ha-heartbeat`` command.
 Therefore, this information is not always up-to-date; its age depends on the heartbeat command interval (typically 10 seconds).
-The status of the remote server includes the age of the data displayed.
+The status of the remote server returned by Stork includes the age of the data displayed.

-The status information contains the role, state, and scopes served by each HA partner.
-In the usual HA case, both servers are in load-balancing state, which means that both are serving DHCP clients and there is no failure.
-If the remote server crashes, the local server transitions to the partner-down state, which will be reflected in this view.
+The Stork status information contains the role, state, and scopes served by each HA partner.
+In the usual HA case, both servers are in load-balancing state, which means that both are serving DHCP clients.
+If the remote server crashes, the local server transitions to the ``partner-down state``, which will be reflected in this view.
 If the local server crashes, this will manifest itself as a communication problem between Stork and the server.

-As of the Stork 0.8.0 release, the High Availability view may also contain the information about the heartbeat status between the two servers and the information about the failover progress.
-This information is only available while monitoring Kea version 1.7.8 and later.
+As of the Stork 0.8.0 release, the High Availability view also contains information about the heartbeat status between the two servers and information about failover progress.

 The failover progress information is only presented when one of the active servers has been unable to communicate with the partner via the heartbeat exchange for a time exceeding the ``max-heartbeat-delay`` threshold.
-If the server is configured to monitor the DHCP traffic directed to the partner, to verify that the partner is not responding to this traffic before transitioning to the partner-down state, the number of unacked clients (clients which failed to get the lease), connecting clients (all clients currently trying to get the lease from the partner), and analyzed packets are displayed.
+If the server is configured to monitor the DHCP traffic directed to the partner, to verify that the partner is not responding to this traffic before transitioning to the ``partner-down`` state, the number of "unacked" clients (clients which failed to get a lease), connecting clients (all clients currently trying to get a lease from the partner), and analyzed packets are displayed.
 The system administrator may use this information to diagnose why the failover transition has not taken place or when such a transition is likely to happen.

-More about High Availability status information provided by Kea can be found in the `Kea ARM
+More about the High Availability status information provided by Kea can be found in the `Kea ARM
 <https://kea.readthedocs.io/en/latest/arm/hooks.html#the-status-get-command>`_.